CLASSES

 CHOOSE WHAT YOU NEED ON ANY GIVEN DAY

-THE EQUILIBRIUM and THE RESET support regulation and stability.
+THE EQUILIBRIUM supports regulation and stability.

 There is no ideal place to be—only what your body needs on a given day.
+This work is not designed for one-off consumption; change unfolds through repetition, rhythm, and return.